-BRAVE NEW EUROPE publishes expertise with a radical face and attitude concerning European politics and economics.
+BRAVE NEW EUROPE is an educational website based in London publishing expertise with a radical face and attitude concerning European politics, economics, and environmental policy.
 We promote critical thinking and the creation of an alternative to neo-liberalism.
-Our goals are to create the first pan-European platform to support a democratic exchange of ideas and to serve as an interface between experts and civil society groups supporting the creation of an egalitarian, just, sustainable and social Europe.
+Our goals are to create the first pan-European educational platform to support a democratic exchange of ideas and to serve as an interface between experts and civil society groups supporting the creation of an egalitarian, just, sustainable, and social Europe.

 Why BRAVE NEW EUROPE